phetsims/rosetta/doc/implementation-notes.md

 from branches.
 This means that common code strings need to remain pretty stable.
 3. If a user presses "Save", strings are saved in PostgreSQL and automatically loaded the next time the user goes to translate that sim and locale.
 When the translation for that sim and locale is finally submitted, the saved strings are deleted from PostgreSQL.
-It's important to note that the databases that support string saving on phet-server and phet-server-dev are not available through the firewall, so the Rosetta instances are generally configured to use a `localhost` URL to reach the database.
+It's important to note that the databases that support string saving on phet-server2 and phet-server-dev are not available through the firewall, so the Rosetta instances are generally configured to use a `localhost` URL to reach the database.
 This makes it challenging to verify the database behavior if running Rosetta locally (more on this in the "Debugging Notes" section).